KING’S LYNN DOCKS BRANCH

 At one time, the docks line was intended to be a part of an incomplete railway that would connect a new station at Austin Street in King's Lynn to the M&GN via a triangular junction off the Hunstanton line near Salters Road.
 This railway would run for half a mile before briefly using the dock railway and then diverging southwest towards an unfinished station at Austin Street.
 However, this line never saw any traffic and remained unused for some time.
 By 1906, the line had been repurposed into allotments.

-The only structure left standing on Loke Road in Kings Lynn is the Crossing Cottage.
+The Crossing Cottage is the only structure left on Loke Road in Kings Lynn.

 Located south of Kings Lynn Junction and at the entry point of the King's Lynn Harbour branch line, Harbour Junction granted the Docks railway access to a shuttle line.
 This line connected the Docks line to the M&gn and South Lynn station, freight yard, and, in later years, the beet factory line and sidings at the Campbells factory.